 - Assist accountants come tax season.

 An accountant can assess the assets, cash flow, and even the liabilities and future position of an organization.
-One of the biggest differences between accounting vs. bookkeeping is that accounting defines a wider set of responsibilities and refers to the process of financial reporting.
+One of the biggest differences between accounting vs bookkeeping is that the former defines a wider set of responsibilities and refers to the process of financial reporting.

-The primary goal of accounting is to provide key financial information to business owners, managers, and investors so they can make informed, strategic business decisions for the future.
+The primary goal of accountancy is to provide key financial information to business owners, managers, and investors so they can make informed, strategic business decisions for the future.

 To make this possible, accountants thoroughly analyze and interpret financial information to create advanced reports on how the business is performing currently and what can be expected further.